"Human Rights" Journal

-The Editorial Board sends the works selected for publishing to be peer-reviewed by reviewers with competencies in the field of the work.
-At least two reviewers will be selected, the criterion of choice being their specialisation which should correspond to the field of the paper.
+The Editorial Board sends the works selected for publishing to be peer-reviewed by reviewers with competencies in the field of the paper.
+At least two reviewers shall be selected, the criterion of choice being their specialisation, which should correspond to the field of the paper.

-The selection process of the works is carried out taking into account the following criteria: the scientific quality of the works (the proper use of the specialised scientific language and the observance of the requirements of the scientific research method), the relevance, actuality, originality, the scientific prestige of the author(s).
+The selection process of the works is carried out taking into account the following criteria: scientific quality of the works (the proper use of the specialised scientific language and the observance of the requirements of the scientific research method), relevance, actuality, originality, scientific prestige of the author(s)).

-The approval of the publication of the work in the Journal may be conditional on the making of some modifications concerning the content or structure of the work and/or the drafting system of the critical apparatus of the work.
+The approval of the publication of the work in the Journal may be conditioned on making corrections concerning the content or structure of the work and/or the drafting system of the critical apparatus of the work.

-The works are then reviewed by authors, if necessary, in relation to the comments and suggestion of the reviewers.
-From the date of receipt, the authors have a 7 days deadline to submit the revised material in accordance with the comments/suggestions of the reviewers.
+The works are then reviewed by authors, if necessary, in relation to the comments and suggestions of the reviewers.
+Within 7 days from the date of receipt, authors shall submit the revised material in accordance with the comments/suggestions of the reviewers.